Doom 3: Resurrection of Evil: Gameplay

 The Xbox version adds an exclusive new feature to the gameplay: the flashlight is now attached directly to a weapon.
-In the PC version of Resurrection of Evil, as well as in any version of Doom 3, players cannot wield a flashlight and a weapon at the same time, forcing them to switch constantly between the two.
+In the PC version of Resurrection of Evil, as well as Doom 3, players cannot wield a flashlight and a weapon at the same time, forcing them to switch constantly between the two.
 Many players had asked for such a feature to be implemented after the original game's release, and various mods were released to fulfill this.
-However, in the Xbox version, the flashlight is mounted onto the pistol - the game's most basic firearm - and cannot be mounted onto more powerful weapons.
+However, in the Xbox version, the flashlight is mounted onto the pistol – the game's weakest firearm – and cannot be mounted onto more powerful weapons.

 Another addition is the double-barreled shotgun.
-It uses the same ammunition as the regular shotgun, but it fires two shells at once, offering much greater stopping power and killing most enemies with one shot.
+It uses the same ammunition as the regular shotgun but fires two shells at once, offering much greater stopping power and killing most enemies with one shot.
 The downside is that with every shot, the weapon must be reloaded in order to be used again.
-It thus resembles the double-barreled Super Shotgun from Doom II: Hell on Earth.
+It thus resembles the double-barreled "Super Shotgun" from Doom II: Hell on Earth.

 The ammo capacities for the weapons are also increased (e.g. the Plasma Gun's ammo capacity increased from 450 to 500 rounds).
 There are three new mini-games on usable arcade cabinets throughout the game, as opposed to the single game of "Super Turbo Turkey Puncher 3" found in the original.
 "Sarge's Big Game Hunt" is an artillery game, Hellanoid is an Arkanoid clone, and "Martian Buddy Blaster" is a shooter game.

-Also in the expansion was the inclusion of four new monsters, not counting boss creatures.
+There are also four new monsters, not counting boss creatures.
 The first new monster (also the first monster seen in the game) is the Forgotten One, a Lost Soul variant.
 It more closely resembles the Lost Souls from the original games, being a blazing horned skull without any cybernetic parts.
 The second addition is the Vulgar.
 It is closely related to the Imp, and behaves almost exactly like one.
 The model used for the Vulgar was the original Archvile model seen in early Doom 3 scans.
 The third new addition is the Bruiser.
 At about the same size as a Hell Knight, it has a computer monitor mounted on its face that flashes one of several images on-screen, including an eye when it sees the player and a set of flashing, sharp-toothed jaws.
 The fourth is the Bio-Suit Zombie, encountered only in a single brief run through a sewage tunnel.